PIMA COUNTY RECORDER

 Active Early Voting List

-• Voters can also join the Active Early Voting List (AEVL) and will automatically be mailed an Early Ballot three weeks before Election Day.
+• Voters can also join the Active Early Voting List (AEVL) and will automatically be mailed an Early Ballot 3 weeks before Election Day.
 Recorder.Pima.gov/AEVL

-• Voters who aren’t on AEVL can call our office or visit our website to request an Early Ballot up to 11 days before Election Day.
+• Voters who aren’t on AEVL can call our office or request online an Early Ballot up to 11 days before Election Day.
 Recorder.Pima.gov, (520) 724-4330.

 • Mail your ballot back to us in the Postage Paid Yellow Envelope included with your ballot.
 It should be mailed back at least a week before Election Day.
 No stamp is needed!